-Some in the United States were to describe their state as having divine origins, as created by God for His purposes, with the armies of revolution and the writers of the constitution as His instruments.
-They saw the U.S. Constitution, a contract of sorts, as a part of this.
-But some of them also saw the state as a necessary evil.
-At least some wanted God's creation – the state – to be as limited in its powers as possible.
+Some in the United States were to describe their state as having divine origins, as created by God for His purposes, with the armies of revolution and the writers of the constitution as His instruments – compatible with the often spoken declaration that "God wills it."
+Some of them see the state as a necessary evil and want God's creation – the state – to be as limited in its powers as possible.

-Into the 21st century, the state continues to embody laws that smooth over conflicts.
-In Stone Age societies, neighbors had disputes with each other that were often exercises in violence.
+Into the 21st century, the state continues to embody laws that smooth over societal conflicts.
+In Stone Age societies neighbors had disputes with each other that were often exercises in violence.
 Clans fought clans, and tribes fought tribes, and there were cycles of revenge.
 In Africa today, tribal conflicts still exist and states less than half a century old are trying to impose their authority over these conflicts.
 Conflicts down through history sometimes arose from religious differences or were sometimes exacerbated by religious or ethnic differences.
 Sometimes state power has managed the differences and enabled people to live together productively and in peace.
 Sometimes not.

 There was the Jewish state more than two thousand years ago ruled by a hereditary priesthood.
 And there are states today that depend on a combined religious and state authority – in Iran for example.
 Democratic states are different.
 The democratic state recognizes that its citizens have different beliefs, values and interests and allows its citizens freedom from any unified body of belief – commonly called totalitarianism.

 In modern industrialized and democratic societies, religion is subordinate to state power – something that humanity has worked out from experience over time.
 The state supplies people with various freedoms that includes religious worship, the freedom of expression of ideas and the right to be treated equally by state laws.
 Regardless of religious belief, one is obliged to obey the law.
 A believer cannot take it upon himself to punish someone who behaves contrary to their morality – as in assaulting homosexuals or abortion doctors.
 Punishment is the state's prerogative.
 But people can participate in efforts to change laws as they see fit.
 In democratic societies, people are free to organize politically and to vote.

 Copyright © 2010-2015 by Frank E. Smitha.
 All rights reserved.